Weeks-UNC/shapemapper2/docs/FAQ.md

 #### Amplicon primers
 For most users, simply set primer binding sites to lowercase sequence in the input .fa file, and run ShapeMapper with the <kbd>--amplicon</kbd> option.
-This will handle cases with a single pair of primers on either end of the target.
+This will handle cases with a single pair of primers on either end of the target sequence.

 For more complex cases with internal PCR primer locations or multiple pairs of primers, run ShapeMapper with a [primers file](file_formats.md#primers-file)